-Several example datasets are available in the Playground as well as sample queries that show ClickHouse features.
+Several example datasets are available in Playground as well as sample queries that show ClickHouse features.
 There’s also a selection of ClickHouse LTS releases to experiment with.

-You can make queries to playground using any HTTP client, for example curl or wget, or set up a connection using JDBC or ODBC drivers.
+You can make queries to Playground using any HTTP client, for example curl or wget, or set up a connection using JDBC or ODBC drivers.
 More information about software products that support ClickHouse is available here.

 |HTTPS endpoint|| |

 |Native TCP endpoint|| |

 There are additional endpoints with specific ClickHouse releases to experiment with their differences (ports and user/password are the same as above):